rubyforgood/abalone/README.md

 ### Current Status

-__Last updated August 2021__
+__Last status update: August 2021__

 This app is currently in testing with the two initial stakeholder groups.
 We are working with them to begin using actual data, build initial reports, fix bugs discovered during testing and refine the application.
 Simultaneously, we are continuing feature work to extend and improve the application.
-While the core functionality of the application is in place, refactors may considered as part of the stakeholder testing process.
+While the core functionality of the application is in place, refactors may be considered as part of the stakeholder testing process.

 Issues specific to stakeholder testing and onboarding are part of the [Stakeholder Testing and Onboarding](https://github.com/rubyforgood/abalone/milestone/10) milestone.